 (ii) serve a copy of the notice on the party requesting the transcript.

 (2) Notice to Clerk of the Supreme Court.
-Within 14 days after the transcript is filed with the district court and delivered to the requesting party, the court reporter or recorder shall file with the clerk of the Supreme Court a notice that the completed transcript has been filed and delivered.
-The notice shall specify the transcripts that have been filed and delivered and the date that those transcripts were filed and delivered.
+Within 14 days after the transcript is filed with the district court and delivered to the requesting party, the court reporter or recorder must file with the clerk of the Supreme Court a notice that the completed transcript has been filed and delivered.
+The notice must specify the transcripts that have been filed and delivered and the date that those transcripts were filed and delivered.
 Form 15 in the Appendix of Forms is a suggested form of certificate of delivery.

 (3) Format of Transcript.
 A certified transcript may be produced in a conventional page-for-page format.
-A concordance indexing keywords in the transcript shall be provided.
+A concordance indexing keywords in the transcript must be provided.

 (4) Extension of Time to Deliver Transcript.

-(A) Motion Required.
-If the court reporter or recorder cannot deliver a transcript within the time provided in Rule 9(c)(1)(A), the reporter or recorder shall seek an extension of time by filing a written motion with the clerk of the Supreme Court on or before the date that the transcripts are due.
+(A) Fourteen-day telephonic extension.
+A court reporter or recorder may request by telephone a 14-day extension of time to prepare a transcript if the preparation requires more time than is allowed under this Rule.
+If good cause is shown, the clerk or a designated deputy may grant the request by telephone or by written order of the clerk.

-(B) Supporting Documentation and Affidavits.
-A motion to extend the time for delivering a transcript shall be accompanied by the affidavit of the court reporter or recorder setting forth the reasons for the requested extension and the length of additional time needed to prepare the transcript.
+(B) Additional extensions by motion.
+Subsequent extensions of time for filing a transcript will be granted only upon motion to the court on or before the date that the transcript is due.
+A motion to extend the time for delivering a transcript must be accompanied by the affidavit or declaration of the court reporter or recorder setting forth the reasons for the requested extension and the length of additional time needed to prepare the transcript.

-(C) Service.
 The motion must be served on the party requesting the transcript.

-(D) Standard for Granting.
 Requests for extensions of time to prepare a transcript will be closely scrutinized and will be granted only upon a showing of good cause.

+(C) Request for Extension of Briefing Schedule.
+The party requesting the transcript may, within 7 days of service of a motion to extend the time for delivering a transcript, file a request to extend the briefing schedule in the event that the motion for extension of time to deliver the transcript is granted.
+The court may, in its discretion, extend the briefing schedule.

 (5) Sanctions for Failure to Comply.
 A court reporter or recorder who fails to file and deliver a timely transcript without sufficient cause as provided in Rule 9(c)(4) may be subject to sanctions under Rule 13.

-(d) Statement of the Evidence When the Proceedings Were Not Recorded or When a Transcript Is Unavailable.
-If a hearing or trial was not recorded, or if a transcript is unavailable, the appellant may prepare a statement of the evidence or proceedings from the best available means, including the appellant’s recollection.
-The statement shall be served on the respondent, who may serve objections or proposed amendments within 14 days after being served.
-The statement and any objections or proposed amendments shall then be submitted to the district court for settlement and approval.
-As settled and approved, the statement shall be included by the district court clerk in the trial court record, and the appellant shall include a file-stamped copy of the statement in an appendix filed with the clerk of the Supreme Court.
+(c) Statement of the Evidence When the Proceedings Were Not Recorded or When a Transcript Is Unavailable.
+If a hearing or trial was not officially recorded, or if a transcript is unavailable, the appellant may prepare a statement of the evidence or proceedings from the best available means, including an unofficial recording or the appellant’s recollection.
+The statement must be served on the respondent, who may serve objections or proposed amendments within 14 days after being served.
+The statement and any objections or proposed amendments must then be submitted to the district court for settlement and approval.
+As settled and approved, the statement must be included by the district court clerk in the district court record, and the appellant must include a file-stamped copy of the statement in an appendix filed with the clerk of the Supreme Court.